dotkernel/development/docs/book/v2/setup/setup-packages.md

 ## Next step

-Your environment is now provisioned.
-Continue to [Running on WSL 2](../running.md) to learn how to (re)connect to your **AlmaLinux 10** distro, or jump straight to [Virtualhosts](../virtualhosts/overview.md) to host your first project.
+`install.yml` provisions the server-wide stack (Apache, PHP, MariaDB, phpMyAdmin, Composer, Node.js) — a one-time step you don't need to repeat.
+Creating a virtualhost for a project is a separate, repeatable step: continue to [Running on WSL 2](../running.md) to learn how to (re)connect to your **AlmaLinux 10** distro, or jump straight to [Create a virtualhost](../virtualhosts/create-virtualhost.md) whenever you're ready to host a project — you can come back and repeat that step for every new project.

 ## FAQ